 Tajikistan Travel Guide

 Tajikistan is the smallest of the five Central Asian republics.
-Unlike the other peoples of Central Asia, whose facial features reveal Mongolian origins, the Tajiks are of Persian descent and generally look quite similar to southern Europeans.
+Unlike the other folks of Central Asia, whose facial features reveal Mongolian origins, the Tajiks are of Persian descent and generally look pretty similar to southern Europeans.

 Tajikistan - the country in the Pamir Mountains